 Navigation was reliant on the sun, stars, compass bearings and 'desert sense', the last a good intuitive perception of the environment gained from experience.
 In the spring and summer, the days are miserably hot and the nights very cold.
-The sirocco (gibleh or ghibli) hot desert wind, blows clouds of fine sand, which reduce visibility to a few yards and coats eyes, lungs, machinery, food and equipment; motor vehicles and aircraft need special oil filters and the barren ground means that supplies for military operations have to be transported from outside.
-German engines tended to overheat and tank engine life fell from 1,400 to 1,600 miles (2255 to 2575 km) to between 300 and 900 mi (485 and 1450 km), which was made worse by the lack of standard parts for German and Italian types of equipment.
+A hot desert wind, the sirocco (gibleh or ghibli) blows clouds of fine sand, which reduce visibility to a few yards and coat eyes, lungs, machinery, food and equipment; motor vehicles and aircraft need special oil filters and the barren ground means that supplies for military operations have to be transported from outside.
+German engines tended to overheat and tank engine life fell from between 1,400 and 1,600 miles (2255 and 2575 km) to between 300 and 900 miles (485 and 1450 km), which was made worse by the lack of standard parts for German and Italian types of equipment.

 On 13 September 1940, the invasion began as a limited tactical operation toward Mersa Matruh, rather than the strategic objectives sketched in Rome, as a result of the chronic lack of transport, fuel and wireless equipment, even with transfers from the 5a Armata.
 Musiad was subjected to a 'spectacular' artillery bombardment at dawn and occupied.
-Sollum and its airfield were taken by the 1a Divisione libica, and by the evening the 2a Divisione libica the 63a Divisione fanteria 'Cirene' and the Raggruppamento 'Maletti' from Musaid and the 62a Divisione fanteria 'Marmarica' from Sidi Omar had pushed past British harassing parties and converged on the Halfaya Pass.
-The British withdrew past Buq Buq on 14 September and continued to harass the Italian advance, while falling back to Alam Hamid the next day and Alam el Dab on 16 September.
+Sollum and its airfield were taken by the 1a Divisione libica, and by the evening Generale di Divisione Armando Pescatori’s 2a Divisione libica, Spatocco’s (from 24 September Generale di Brigata Allesandro de Guidi’s) 63a Divisione fanteria 'Cirene', Generale di Divisione Pietro Maletti’s Raggruppamento 'Maletti' from Musaid and Generale di Divisione Ruggero Tracchia’sthe 62a Divisione fanteria 'Marmarica' from Sidi Omar had pushed past British harassing parties and converged on the Halfaya Pass.
+The British withdrew past Buq Buq on 14 September and continued to harass the Italian advance, while falling back to Alam Hamid on the next day and Alam el Dab on 16 September.
 An Italian force of 50 tanks attempted a flanking move, which led the British rearguard to retire to positions lying to the east of Sidi Barrani.
-The port was occupied by the 1a CCNN Divisione '23 Marzo, and Graziani then halted the advance.
+The port was occupied by Generale di Divisione Francesco Antonelli’s 1a CCNN Divisione '23 Marzo, and Graziani then halted the advance.
 The British resumed observation and the 7th Armoured Division prepared to challenge an attack on Mersa Matruh.

 The Italians dug in around Sidi Barrani and Sofafi, about 80 miles (130 km) to the west of the British defences at Mersa Matruh.
 British road demolitions were repaired, wells cleaned and work launched on a water pipeline from the frontier, to accumulate supplies for the resumption of the advance in the middle of December.
 Egypt broke off diplomatic relations with the Axis, and Italian aircraft bombed Cairo on 19 October.
 British naval and air operations to harass the Italian army continued and caused damage which prisoners reported had caused a lowering of morale.
 British armoured car patrols dominated no man’s land but the loss of advanced landing grounds reduced the effectiveness of the RAF and Malta had been put out of range.
 An extra armoured car company joined the British reconnaissance operations far behind the front line and the Western Desert Force was reinforced by a new tank regiment with Matilda II infantry tanks.
 The British began to prepare a four- to five-day raid on the central group of Italian encampments, and then advance on Sofafi rather than wait for the Italians.

 Following the Italian advance, Wavell had ordered the commander of British Troops Egypt, Lieutenant General Sir Henry Maitland Wilson, to plan a limited operation to push back the Italians, whose defensive positions, Wavell had noted, were too far apart for mutual support.
 For administrative reasons, the 'Compass' (i) operation was originally planned as a five-day raid, though extension was contemplated if it succeeded.
-Brigadier William Gott’s 7th Support Group was to observe the Italian camps at Sofafi and prevent Italian moves from the west, while the rest of the division and Major General Noel Beresford-Peirse’s Indian 4th Division passed through the Sofafi/Nibeiwa gap.
-An Indian brigade and infantry tanks of 7th Royal Tank Regiment were to attack Nibeiwa from the west, as Major General Michael Creagh’s 7th Armoured Division protected their northern flank.
-Once Nibeiwa had been captured, a second Indian brigade and the 7th RTR werre to attack the Tummars.
+Brigadier W. H. E. Gott’s 7th Support Group was to observe the Italian camps at Sofafi and prevent Italian moves from the west, while the rest of the division and Major General N. M. de la P. Beresford-Peirse’s Indian 4th Division passed through the Sofafi/Nibeiwa gap.
+An Indian brigade and infantry tanks of 7th Royal Tank Regiment were to attack Nibeiwa from the west, as Major General M. O’Moore Creagh’s 7th Armoured Division protected their northern flank.
+Once Nibeiwa had been captured, a second Indian brigade and the 7th Royal Tank Regiment were to attack the Tummars.

 The Mersa Matruh Garrison Force (3/Coldstream Guards plus some artillery) was to contain the Italian camp at Maktila on the coast, and warships of the Royal Navy were to bombard Maktila and Sidi Barrani.
 Assuming success, Sidi Barrani would be attacked on the second day by the Indian 4th Division and a westward exploitation would follow.
 Preparations were made in the strictest secrecy and only a few officers knew during the training exercise of 25/26 November that the objectives marked out near Matruh were replicas of Nibeiwa and Tummar and that the exercise was a rehearsal; the troops were told that a second exercise was to follow and many did not know that the operation was real until 7 December, as they arrived at their start positions.

-The ground operation began when Brigadier Arthur Selby’s 1,800-man 'Selby' Force from the Mersa Matruh garrison, the largest group which could be carried by truck, advanced from Mersa Matruh to cut off Maktila and thereb y prevent prevent the garrison from reinforcing the Tummars.
+The ground operation began when Brigadier A. R. Selby’s 1,800-man 'Selby' Force from the Mersa Matruh garrison, the largest group which could be carried by truck, advanced from Mersa Matruh to cut off Maktila and thereby prevent prevent the garrison from reinforcing the Tummars.
 The force put a dummy tank brigade in the desert as a decoy for Italian aircraft and by dawn on 9 December, was just short of Maktila.
-During the night the village had been illuminated by flares dropped from Fleet Air Arm Fairey Swordfish single-engined aircraft and bombarded by Terror, an 'Erebus' class monitor, and Aphis', an 'Insect' class gunboat.
+During the night the village had been illuminated by flares dropped from Fleet Air Arm Fairey Swordfish single-engined aircraft and bombarded by Terror, an 'Erebus' class monitor, and Aphis, an 'Insect' class gunboat.
 Sidi Barrani was bombarded at the same time by the gunboat Ladybird.

-Generale di Divisione Pietro Maletti’s Raggruppamento 'Maletti' was at Nibeiwa, and Generale di Divisione Alessandro de Guidi’s 63a Divisione fanteria 'Cirene' of Generale di Corpo d’Armata Carlo Spatocco’s XXI Corpo d’Armata was at Rabia and Sofafi 19 miles (31 km) to the west of Nibeiwa.
-Generale di Divisione Giuseppe Amico’s 64a Divisione fanteria 'Catanzaro' had been shifted from a position to the east of Buq Buq to the area of Khur and Samalus behind the Nibeiwa/Rabia gap.
-To the west was Generale di Corpo d’Armata Annibale Bergonzoli’s XXIII Corpo d’Armata with Generale di Divisione Francesco Antonelli’s 1a CCNN Divisione '23 Marzo' and Generale di Divisione Francesco Argentino’s 2nd CCNN Divisione '28 Ottobre'.
-And Generale di Divisione Ruggero Tracchia’s 62nd Divisione fanteria 'Marmarica' was on the escarpment between Sofafi and Halfaya.
+Maletti’s Raggruppamento 'Maletti' was at Nibeiwa, and de Guidi’s 63a Divisione fanteria 'Cirene' of Spatocco’s XXI Corpo d’Armata was at Rabia and Sofafi 19 miles (31 km) to the west of Nibeiwa.
+Generale di Brigata Giuseppe Amico’s 64a Divisione fanteria 'Catanzaro' had been shifted from a position to the east of Buq Buq to the area of Khur and Samalus behind the Nibeiwa/Rabia gap.
+To the west was Generale di Corpo d’Armata Annibale Bergonzoli’s XXIII Corpo d’Armata with Antonelli’s 1a CCNN Divisione '23 Marzo' and Argentino’s 2nd CCNN Divisione '28 Ottobre'.
+And Tracchia’s 62nd Divisione fanteria 'Marmarica' was on the escarpment between Sofafi and Halfaya.

 The 10a Armata had about 80,000 men, 120 tanks and 250 pieces of artillery inside Egypt.

-The British believed that the 5a Squadra Aerea in Egypt had about 250 bombers and an equal number of fighters, with reinforcements in Italy.
+The British believed that Generale di Squadra Area’s Felice Porro’s 5a Squadra Aerea in Egypt had about 250 bombers and an equal number of fighters, with reinforcements in Italy.
 On 9 December, the actual number was 140 bombers, 191 fighters and ground-attack aircraft.
 Some bombers were far to the west at Tripoli and others at Benghazi and Tmimi.
 The short-range fighters and reconnaissance aircraft were at Tobruk, El Adem and Gambut.